 Temple students, faculty, staff, and visitors are encouraged to promptly and accurately report all criminal activity and other emergencies occurring on campus to Temple Police or local law enforcement.
-Crimes or incidents occurring on the Main, Fort Washington, Health Sciences Center, Center City, Podiatry, and Ambler campuses may be reported to Temple Police by dialing 1-1234 (from a campus phone) or (215) 204-1234 (from a noncampus phone).

-Crimes and incidents occurring at other U.S. campuses, off-campus, or at Temple's Administrative Services Building (TASB) should be reported to local law enforcement at 9-1-1.
+Crimes or incidents occurring on the Main, Health Sciences Center, Center City, Podiatry, Ambler and Fort Washington campuses may be reported to Temple Police by dialing 1-1234 (from a campus phone) or (215) 204-1234 (from a non-campus phone) or (215) 204-2357 (from a TTY phone).
+Crimes and incidents occurring at other U.S. campuses and offcampus should be reported to local law enforcement at 9-1-1.